|

 In the late 1970s, a pregnant Jehovah's Witness being treated at the University of California Medical Center in San Francisco refused to consent to a blood transfusion which the hospital wanted to administer to her unborn fetus.
 The fetus died while doctors and attorneys were debating all the legalities involved in pursuing court intervention in such a scenario.

-In Septmber 1977, an unidentified U. S. Marine sought and obtained court intervention to force his 8-months-pregnant wife, "who was under the influence of a group of Jehovah's Witnesses" in Beaumont, South Carolina, to accept a needed blood transfusion prior to the delivery of their unborn daughter via a planned caesarian delivery.
+In Septmber 1977, an unidentified U. S. Marine sought and obtained court intervention to force his 8-months-pregnant wife, "who was under the influence of a group of Jehovah's Witnesses" in Beaumont, South Carolina, to accept a needed blood transfusion prior to the delivery of their unborn daughter via a planned caesarean delivery.
 The wife was near death even prior to delivery, and without the transfusion, neither she nor the unborn child would survive.
 The Overseer of that local JW congregation testified on the wife's behalf that death was preferred to the transfusion.

 BROWARD MEDICAL CENTER v.
 LINDA OKONEWSKI was a 1977 Florida court decision.
 Limited details.
 Linda Okonewski was a twenty-one year old pregnant Jehovah’s Witness.
 During the pregnancy, Rh factor issues between mother and child were discovered.
 Okonewski's obstetrician informed her that for her own safety, and the safety of the baby, that she should deliver via Caesarean section, which could possibly require a blood transfusion, if there was excessive blood loss.
 Okonewski informed the obstetrician and pediatrician that she would not consent to any blood transfusions for herself or her baby due to her WatchTower beliefs.